coderman-sarvag/Memory-Management-Simulator-Project/Design.md

 ---

 ## 7. Design Choices
-- Utilization depends on reserved memory, not requested memory.
+- Utilization depends on reserved memory and requested memory.
 - Cache uses FIFO only for simplicity.
 - Modular class-based design for clarity and extensibility.

 ---

 ## 8. Conclusion
-The simulator faithfully represents OS memory behavior while remaining simple and demonstrable.
+The simulator represents OS memory behavior.